slaparra/go-training/doc/18-rabbitmq.md

 ```
 - https://godoc.org/github.com/streadway/amqp#Connection.Channel

+*It's advisable to use separate connections for
+`Channel.Publish` and `Channel.Consume` so not to have TCP pushback on publishing
+affect the ability to consume messages.*

 ## Create an exchange
 ***ExchangeDeclare** declares an exchange on the server.
 If the exchange does not already exist, the server will create it.
 If the exchange exists, the server verifies that it is of the provided type, durability and auto-delete flags.*